 AND NUCLEAR PHYSICS

-- An optical effect of contrast that
+- In optics, irradiation is an effect of contrast that

 makes bright objects viewed against a dark background appear to be larger